abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

-* ver 1.6 build 80
+* ver 1.6 build 81
+    21Jul14/SA: Optiming the login-view to avoid problems where txt is lost if one scrolls up;
+    - added my current location pin to the map

     20Jul14/SA: Fixed accessing the pending requests and adding them to the mapview.
-    - Handle ther status if the user touches the pending bubbles
+    - Handle request status if the user touches the pending bubbles
     - Problem arose with: "[self.friendsLocationArray insertObject:..." changed it to addObject

 * ver 1.6 build 79+